Ayomidemi/CoffeeShop/README.md

 ## Step 1: Clone the repo

-To clone the repo you will open your terminal the run:
+To clone the repo you will:

 ```bash
 # git clone